Kubernetes versions follow the scheme of semantic versioning.

 Changes made in the UI (or equivalently over the API) may not reflect in the live state of the cluster.

-If the cluster is two versions behind any supported version, version upgrades are no longer possible.
+If the cluster is two versions behind the oldest supported version, version upgrades are no longer possible.

 Please contact SysEleven Support if you need help upgrading an old cluster or migrating workloads to a new cluster.